elzapolskaya/RepData_PeerAssessment1/PA1_template.md

 For this part of the assignment, you can ignore the missing values in the dataset.

-1. Calculate the total number of steps taken per day
+1.Calculate the total number of steps taken per day

 ```r
 t<-tapply(data$steps, data$date, sum)
 ```

-2. If you do not understand the difference between a histogram and a barplot, research the difference between them.
+2.If you do not understand the difference between a histogram and a barplot, research the difference between them.
 Make a histogram of the total number of steps taken each day

 ```r